yuttadhammo/buddydroid/README.rst

 BuddyDroid
 =================
 This is a very simple Buddypress client.
 If configured properly, it will allow you to post status updates to your Buddypress install.
+It also has a simple RSS reader for your sitewide activity feed.

 Instructions
 =============